kiad4631/Persian-Document-Classification/README.md

 3. [Pytext](test_dir)

 ## Fasttext
-[FastText](https://github.com/facebookresearch/fastText/) is a library for efficient learning of word representations and sentence classification..
+[FastText](https://github.com/facebookresearch/fastText/) is a library for efficient learning of word representations and sentence classification.
 This model allows you to train supervised and unsupervised representations of words and sentences.
+At first we use pre-trained word vectors for _Persian_ language, trained on Common Crawl and Wikipedia.
+This model was trained using CBOW with position-weights, in dimension 300, with character n-grams of length 5, a window of size 5 and 10 negatives.